Minotaur (rocket family): Minotaur V

-The Minotaur V is a five-stage version based on the Minotaur IV+.
-It has an additional upper stage for small geostationary transfer orbit (GTO), lunar, and interplanetary missions.
+The Minotaur V is a five-stage variant based on the Minotaur IV+, incorporating an additional upper stage for missions to geostationary transfer orbit, lunar trajectories, and interplanetary destinations.

-NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission was launched on the first Minotaur V, from the Wallops Island, Virginia launch site at 03:27 UTC on 7 September 2013.
-The Minotaur launched the LADEE spacecraft into a highly elliptic orbit where it can phase and time its trajectory burn to the moon.
+NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) was launched on the first Minotaur V from the Wallops Flight Facility in Virginia at 03:27 UTC on September 7, 2013.
+The vehicle placed LADEE into a highly elliptical orbit to enable phasing for lunar transfer.

 Minotaur VI

-The Minotaur VI is a five-stage launch vehicle proposed by Northrop Grumman that, as of 2025, has not flown.
-Minotaur VI is based on the Minotaur IV+, adding a second SR-118 first stage to increase performance.
-A further enhanced variant, Minotaur VI+, is also proposed for beyond low Earth orbit missions using an added Star 37FM sixth stage motor.
-For example, Minotaur VI+ can send up to 300 kg of payload to Mars.
+The Minotaur VI is a proposed five-stage launch vehicle developed by Northrop Grumman that, as of 2025, has not flown.
+It is based on the Minotaur IV+, with the addition of a second SR-118 first stage to increase performance.
+An enhanced variant, Minotaur VI+, is also proposed for beyond low Earth orbit missions, incorporating an additional Star 37FM sixth stage.
+This configuration is projected to deliver up to 300 kg to Mars.